Simple API Integration

 } catch (error) {

-// Fallback to next best provider
+// Fallback to subsequent best provider

-return this.makeRequestWithFallback(endpoint, data, userLocation);
+return this.makeRequestWithFallback(endpoint, data, clientLocation);

 }